 If You Want to Strengthen Your Relationship, Start in the Kitchen

 It’s no secret that cooking at home is often healthier for you than dining out or consuming most of your daily calories from packaged foods.
 What might come as a surprise, though, is that doing so with your partner has its own distinct set of benefits.
-Not only is cooking itself sexy (one-fifth of respondents in a recent survey said being a good cook is their number one turn-on), it can also reduce stress levels and build self-esteem.
+Not only is cooking itself sexy (one-fifth of respondents in a survey said being a good cook is their number one turn-on), it can also reduce stress levels and build self-esteem.
 And when you cook with your spouse, those dividends are even greater.
 But if you still need convincing, read on for more reasons why cooking together can make sparks fly—plus delicious recipes and the All-Clad cookware to register for that’ll help you make each one.
 Bon appétit!

 It builds in bonding time.

 Repeat after us: Couch time is not quality time.
-Sure, it’s fun to share a bowl of popcorn and a couple of beers while watching Game of Thrones, but it doesn’t really foster a deep connection.
+Sure, it’s fun to share a bowl of popcorn and a couple of beers while watching Stranger Things, but it doesn’t really foster a deep connection.
 To do that, you need an activity that allows you to collaborate and interact.
 That’s why preparing food together is such a win-win.
 You and your partner both need to be fully present during the task at hand, and creating something together will give you a shared sense of satisfaction.

 It heightens health and happiness.

 The saying “you are what you eat” holds some merit; science backs up the notion that the better you eat, the happier you are.
 In a study, researchers found that for each extra serving of fruits and vegetables consumed, participants reported feeling happier and more satisfied with life.
 And that sense of well-being has a domino effect that carries over to your relationship, because happier people make for happier relationships.

 It improves communication.